The basic configuration settings for beacons include:

 -

-It is really important that this beacon can be found by as many people as possible e.g. to identity a landmark, or mark a meeting point.
+It's important that this beacon can be found by as many people as possible.
+For example, to identify a landmark or mark a meeting point.

 -

-It is really important that visitors more than 5 meters away, don’t miss the message attached to this beacon e.g. marking entry / exit from a zone, or helping someone find their seat.
+It's important that visitors that are more than 16 feet (5 meters) away don’t miss the message attached to this beacon.
+For example, marking an entry or exit from a zone or helping someone find their seat.

 -

-There is a lot of potential interference in the immediate vicinity of this particular beacon, so you need a powerful signal to cut through the interference e.g. many solid dense objects are surrounding the beacon (yes, people count as “dense heavy objects”).
+There is a high level of potential interference in the immediate vicinity of this particular beacon, so you need a powerful signal to cut through the interference.
+For example, many solid dense objects surround the beacon, and yes, people count as “dense heavy objects”.

-If the above situations do not apply to you, then you can likely get away with a lower TXPower setting.
-This will help save your battery, and overall make your system operations more efficient.
+If the above situations do not apply to you, then you can likely get away with a lower TX Power level.
+This will help save battery and overall make your system operation more efficient.

 -

-If you need the signal range to be as wide as possible in a high traffic area – use the max power setting and install the beacon roughly 3 meters (9 feet) up from the floor, to reduce interference from people walking by.
+If you need the signal range to be as wide as possible in a high-traffic area, use the max TX Power setting and install the beacon roughly 9 feet (3 meters) up from the floor to reduce interference from people walking by.

 -

-If you only need the beacon to be detected a few meters / several feet away (say to identify a product sitting on a shelf) – use a lower power setting.
+If you only need the beacon to be detected a few meters or several feet away.
+For example to identify a product sitting on a shelf, use a lower TX Power setting.

 -

-Always be mindful of “line-of-sight” i.e. that in general there are no objects in between a beacon and the customer’s smart device.
+Always be mindful of “line-of-sight" - there are no objects in between a beacon and the customer’s smart device.

-If getting “line-of-sight” is impossible or impractical – try to make sure these objects are not too heavy or dense e.g. thick steel panels or brick walls between a beacon and smart device.
+If getting “line-of-sight” is impossible or impractical, try to make sure these objects are not too heavy or dense.
+For example, thick steel panels or brick walls between a beacon and a smart device.

 Tip

 Since beacons can have their TX Power configured individually, it is easy to mix and match beacons with different TX Power settings.
-This enables you to assign an optimal value to each beacon, based on the intended use of that beacon.
-Enabling you to maximize efficiency as best appropriate.
+This enables you to assign an optimal value to each beacon based on the intended use of that beacon, which allows you to maximize efficiency as appropriate.